maiixu/ve280-fa21-weikang/README.md

 Project material and source code for VE280 2021 Fall Weikang section.

-You are welcome to refer to the code but keep in mind that the author is a noob.
-Trusting him only leads to HC and low grade, it's not worth it:)
+You are welcome to refer to the code but don't copy, which will only lead to HC, it's not worth it:)